-Alternative exits

-Students who complete this course may gain 12 credit points of advanced standing towards any Science degree at UC.

-Enquiries

-Student category Contact details Current and Commencing Students Please contact University of Canberra College, Phone +61 2 6201 2961 or Email ucc.studentservices@canberra.edu.au Prospective Domestic Students Email study@canberra.edu.au or Phone 1800 UNI CAN (1800 864 226) Prospective International Students Email international@canberra.edu.au or Phone +61 2 6201 5342

-Download your course guide
+Alternative exits Students who complete this course may gain 12 credit points of advanced standing towards any Science degree at UC.
+Enrolment data 2023 enrolments for this course by location.
+Please note that enrolment numbers are indicative only and in no way reflect individual class sizes.
+Location Enrolments UC - University of Canberra College, Bruce 37 Enquiries Student category Contact details Current and Commencing Students Please contact University of Canberra College, Phone +61 2 6201 2961 or Email ucc.studentservices@canberra.edu.au Prospective Domestic Students Email study@canberra.edu.au or Phone 1800 UNI CAN (1800 864 226) Prospective International Students Email international@canberra.edu.au or Phone +61 2 6201 5342 Download your course guide

 Scholarships

 Find the scholarship that's the right fit for you

 Explore Scholarships

-Printed on 13, July, 2025
+Printed on 09, May, 2025

 University of Canberra, Bruce ACT 2617 Australia

++61 2 6201 5111

 ABN 81 633 873 422

 CRICOS 00212K

 TEQSA Provider ID: PRV12003 (Australian University)

 UC acknowledges the Ngunnawal people, traditional custodians of the lands where Bruce campus is situated.
 We wish to acknowledge and respect their continuing culture and the contribution they make to the life of Canberra and the region.
 We also acknowledge all other First Nations Peoples on whose lands we gather.